yan-kisen/angugrails/README.md

 ------------------

   * integration tests for the grails application.
-  * cucumber functional tests for the full application.
+  * complete the rest of the cucumber functional tests for the full application.
   * jasmine and other unit tests for the javascript angular application.
   * update angular-validation tests in my forked copy to pass with changes.
   * improved server validation error handling.